kevind524/KevinPortfolio/README.md

 This is my portfolio of the project I have worked on thus far!
 My goal here is to give you some sense as to my general understanding of code and functionality between different coding software.
 These probably aren't the furthest I have gone with my knowledge in code but these are definitely the most complete project I can share.

+### ASP.NET:

+         This Visual Studio project is a project started from my capstone at Bellevue College.
+         The project builds a website upon execution that has the user login using ASP.NET.
+         After logging in the user's login time is pushed to the SQL database on Azure.

 ### Stored Procedure:

          This zip folder contains 4 SQL files.